sohaibcs1/Python_api_whois_ip_Information_SQL/README.md

 If someone obtains your IP address, they can discover a little bit about your internet service, such as which provider you use to connect to the internet, but they cannot locate you, your home, or your business.

 <br/>
-I build a Python API in python using this you can get the
+<h1>I build a Python API that can gives the information of you Ip adress and save in MySQL. </h1>